 - International Students R61 000 (for 3 months, full board, airport transfers and induction / cultural immersion)

-Our next intake for full time students is the 4 September 2017 and runs through till 4 December 2017.
+Our next intake for full time students is the 15th January 2018 and runs through till the 14th April 2018.
 Although we do accept registrations at any time providing you are available for practical field training and wilderness trail training dates as detailed.
 We have a maximum of 10 participants per course, so you are advised to apply early.